 That means it is not necessary to prove whose fault it was that the relationship ended.

-There is now no longer any need to establish grounds for divorce other than a marriage having broken down irretrievably and the parties having lived separately and apart for a period of 12 months.
+There is now no longer any need to establish grounds for divorce other than marriage has broken down irretrievably and the parties having lived separately and apart for a period of 12 months.

 In parenting matters, the court’s paramount consideration is a child’s best interests.
 In deciding what is in a child’s best interests, the court considers (along with some 14 other additional considerations):